hexikani/pulsechain-docs/index.md

 # Testnets

 Official documentation for the PulseChain Testnet is available [in the Gitlab repository](https://gitlab.com/pulsechaincom/pulsechain-testnet).
+{:.info}
-Testnet use `tPLS` ad the currency symbol for the native coin.
+Testnet uses `tPLS` as the currency symbol for the native coin.

 ## Testnet v1